Summary

 A variety of adjustments during the normalization process to facilitate the valuation of the business and give a true picture of operating cash flows.

-Some of the most common adjustments made include:
+Some of the most common adjustments made include discretionary expenses:

 Transactions between a company and its owners are often not made in a manner that reflects market standards.
 These transactions usually include compensation and property rented from a business owner.